18F/eng-hiring/_pages/pre-work.md

 - Your sample must include tests and instructions on how to run those tests.

+- Share your code via a publicly accessible Git repository.

 **Option 2**: Complete a short programming assignment.
 We re-use [coding problems developed by Ad Hoc](https://homework.adhoc.team), and add a few extra rules and restrictions of our own: